gnehcuyz/gnehcuyz.github.io/content/research/MIA_ML.md

 ---

 ## Description
-- Conducted research on privacy vulnerabilities in machine learning models by implementing membership inference attacks to evaluate reliability and disparities in privacy.
+I conducted research on privacy vulnerabilities in machine learning models by implementing membership inference attacks (MIAs) to evaluate their reliability and disparities.
+Our study revealed that different MIA methods—and even repeated runs of the same method—can yield inconsistent results, raising concerns about their robustness.
+To address this, we proposed a systematic evaluation framework based on coverage and stability metrics, and introduced ensemble strategies to improve the accuracy and consistency of attack results.

-- This work has led to a paper, *Membership Inference Attacks as Privacy Tools: Reliability, Disparity, and Ensemble*, which has been submitted to ***ACM CCS 2025*** and is currently **under review**.
+This work culminated in the paper [*Membership Inference Attacks as Privacy Tools: Reliability, Disparity, and Ensemble*](/publications/MIA), which has been accepted by ***ACM CCS 2025***.
-- This project was ongoing for more than a year.
-I contributed to it from **January 2024** to **January 2025**, focusing on building data pipeline and conducting comprehensive evaluations.

 ## Tech Stack
 - Python, NumPy, Matplotlib.